biblhertz/jats_refactoring/jats2indesign/readme.md

 ### External Tools
 - **Pandoc**: A universal document converter, used in `biblio2.py` for converting BibTeX files to HTML.
   - Installation instructions can be found on the [Pandoc installation page](https://pandoc.org/installing.html).
-- **Python**: The programming language in which your scripts are written.
-Ensure you have Python installed to run the scripts.
+- **Python**: Ensure you have Python installed to run the scripts, and pip updated to install needed libraries.
   - Python can be downloaded from [python.org](https://www.python.org/downloads/).

 ### Python Libraries